What Is Passive House?

 Strategic Design and Planning:

-Passive House projects are carefully modeled and evaluated for efficiency at the design stage.
-Certified Passive House Consultants are trained to use the Passive House Planning Package (PHPP), a tool that allows designers to test “what-if” scenarios before construction begins.
-They are also trained to use other software tools to identify and address potential thermal bridges and moisture issues at the design stage.
+Passive house building projects are carefully modeled and evaluated for efficiency at the design stage.
+A Certified Passive House Consultant (CPHC) is trained to use the WUFI Passive software, House a tool that allows designers to test “what-if” scenarios before construction begins.
+They are also trained to use the software to identify and address potential thermal bridges and moisture issues at the design stage.

 Specific Climate, Siting and Sizing: